The Gardening Guru

 My fellow gardening friends, I have just touched on the many ways we can fill the long winters hours.
 Enjoy downtime this season with some research and planning for the warmer weather to come.
 Before we know it, we will be visiting local high school plant sales as well as all our favorite garden centers grabbing lovely, fresh plants and heading home with our treasures.

 In the interim, if it snows, dust it off your shrubs that might be damaged from the weight.
 If you are using salt to melt ice, remember your plantings and be careful; shoveling is great and will keep you in shape for gardening season.
 Happy digging!

-Pam Eagles lives in Rolesville where she gardens with three dogs and a cat.
+Pam Eagles lives in Rolesville where she gardens with two dogs and a cat.
 She is a founding member of the Community Gardeners of Rolesville Garden Club and serves as a Wake County Master Gardener.